April 12, 2013

 Filed In: Faith

-One of the really cool things about Catholicism is that we are Universal.
-The Mass in New York is the same as the Mass in Los Angeles.
-The Mass in Los Angeles is the same as the Mass in London.
+One of the cool things about Catholicism is that we are Universal.
+The Mass is the same in New York, Los Angeles, Hong Kong, and Cedar Rapids.

-I parked and went in.
-Yes, Mass at 8:00am.
-I grabbed my rosary and picked a pew.
-For 35 minutes it was just the Priest and I. We sat there, praying.
+I parked and went inside.
+With Mass at 8:00 am, I grabbed my rosary and picked a pew.
+For 35 minutes, the Church was empty except for the parish priest.
+We sat there, praying.

-By the time that Mass had started, the attendance had swelled to 7.
-I was by far the youngest person there.
-I was also sitting closest to the front.
-It was essentially a test to figure out how well I knew the new translation.
+By the time Mass had started, the attendance had swelled to 7.
+I was the youngest person there, and I was also sitting closest to the front.
+So it was essentially a test to determine how well I knew the new translation.

-There was something very special about that Mass.
+There was something extraordinary about that Mass.
 First, of course, I felt cared for as a traveler.
-Cared for in that I felt that I had a home so far from my own.
+I was far from home but had a place here where I was welcome to come and rest.

-I was grateful to make one of the two daily Masses that happen during the week at this Parish.
-I was grateful to have the opportunity to intercede for my wife while she took an exam no more than 300 yards away.
-I was grateful to the Archdiocese of Philadelphia for taking care of a traveling pilgrim.
+I was grateful to make one of the two daily Masses scheduled that week.
+I was also thankful to have the opportunity to intercede for Alison while she took an exam no more than 300 yards away.
+My thanks to the Archdiocese of Philadelphia for taking care of a traveling pilgrim.